Aluwani-tec/AWS-re-start-journey/Certification/README.md

 This module covered core cloud and IT domain fundamentals that support all other AWS learning areas within the programme.

+### 6.

+Completed the SimuLearn Computing module.
+This activity covered cloud compute tasks, including launching and managing EC2 instances, working with CloudShell, and basic troubleshooting in AWS.

 ---

 ## In Progress